ausaki/subfinder/README.md

   -l LANGUAGES [LANGUAGES ...], --languages LANGUAGES [LANGUAGES ...]
-                        what's languages of subtitle you want to find -e EXTS [EXTS ...], --exts EXTS [EXTS ...] what's format of subtitle you want to find -m METHOD, --method METHOD
-                        what's method you want to use to searching subtitles, defaults to ShooterSubSearcher. only support
+                        what's languages of subtitle you want to find -e EXTS [EXTS ...], --exts EXTS [EXTS ...] what's formats of subtitle you want to find -m METHOD [METHOD ...], --method METHOD [METHOD ...] what's methods you want to use to searching subtitles, defaults to ShooterSubSearcher. support methods:
-                        ShooterSubSearcher for now.
+                        default, shooter, zimuku
-  -s, --silence         don't print anything, default to False
+  -s, --silence         don't print anything, default to False -p, --pause           pause script after subfinder done. this option is used
+                        in 'Context Menu on Windows' only

+Languages & Exts

+languages supported by default: [u'Chn', u'Eng'] exts supported by default: [u'ass', u'srt']

+languages supported by shooter: [u'Chn', u'Eng'] exts supported by shooter: [u'ass', u'srt']

+languages supported by zimuku: [u'zh_chs', u'zh_cht', u'en', u'zh_en']
+exts supported by zimuku: [u'ass', u'srt']

 ```